UPDATED 5-22-22...ROSE LANGDON page (click on "more") & PDFs new You Tube links

 A 1930 comic strip page by Harry.
 Harry Jr. sent me this in 2015, 15 years after I drew the page on the right.
 I remember when I drew my strip in 2000, I was heavily influenced by Winsor McCay's LITTLE NEMO comic strips.

 Another comic strip Harry Jr. sent me in 2015, long after I had drawn mine.
 Harry's dates from 1928, mine from 2000.
 You can see the rest of my "Vern Dents Harry's Hat" comic in the downloads section....this is only half of it.
 Notice the dialog bubble and the writing inside looks similar.
 My "Y" slants here but matches better in the "Vacuum" comic.

 Circa 1912 11x14 advertising card for Harry's vaudeville act.
 Harry drew the original then had copies made at Apeda Photography Studio in New York.
 Harry Jr. sent me this hi res scan.
 I paired it with an ink drawing.
 I have a preference for sepia colored ink.
 By the way, that dapper fellow in the tux is actually Harry's brother, Tully.
 Harry is wearing the overcoat and cap.
 When I cartoon Harry these days, he looks a lot like the way Harry drew Tully.

 Another 1912 vaudeville advertisement.
 I got this from an ebay listing so it's a low res image.
 It lacks the sharpness of the scan Harry Jr. sent me.

-1921 caricatures by Harry of actors from the broadway show, JIM JAM JEMS and a commissioned drawing I did for a friend.
-They requested specific comedians, including some modern ones.
+1921 caricatures by Harry of actors from the broadway show JIM JAM JEMS, and a commissioned drawing I did for a friend.
+My friend requested specific comedians, including some modern ones.
 Notice how much Moe Howard resembles Ned Sparks.
 Once again, I was not looking at or thinking about Harry's artwork.
 I was drawing in my own natural style.